jtmff/SparkMaster2/README.md

 # SparkMaster2
 SparkMaster 2 (SM2) software for the analysis of Ca sparks.
 This software is licensed under the GNU GPL v3.
-If this is a problem for your application, please get in touch with us at jakub.tomek.mff@gmail.com
+If this is a problem for your application, or if you have any other question please get in touch with us at jakub.tomek.mff@gmail.com

-*** Files
+## Files
 /SM2_source contains the source codes for SM2 gui.py - the python code for the main GUI of SM2 (but does not run it, main.py serves that purpose). gui.ui - a file defining the GUI structure.
 Can be opened via Qt designer.